Marcus Fulvius Flaccus (consul 125 BC)

-Marcus Fulvius Flaccus (d.
-121 BC) was a Roman senator and an ally of the Gracchi.
+Marcus Fulvius Flaccus (died 121 BC) was a Roman senator and an ally of the Gracchi.
 He served as consul in 125 BC and as plebeian tribune in 122 BC.

 Biography

 Flaccus had become one of the three men for the assignment of agricultural lands that was established by Tiberius Gracchus' lex agraria by 130 BC; he retained the post until his death.
 In this role, he attacked Scipio Aemilianus' attempts – at the instigation of the allies themselves – to transfer the jurisdiction over boundary disputes from the commission to the consuls.
 He served as praetor some time before 128 BC.

 As a solution to the problem of land division among the allied cities, Flaccus proposed to give Roman citizenship to individual Italian allies in order to obtain lands, thereby introducing a question that vexed Roman politics for many years.
 Elected consul in 125 BC on this programme, he proposed bills to grant the Italians citizenship and right of appeal.
 Valerius Maximus, writing in the first century, indicts Flaccus with outrageous and haughty behaviour when he apparently refused to answer summons of the senate or attend senate meetings "to show his contempt for the prestige of that entire distinguished order".
 The senate, however, dispatched him to Transalpine Gaul to assist Massalia (modern Marseille) against Salluvian attacks, partially to stall his domestic legislative programme.

 He was prorogued as proconsul in Transalpine Gaul through to 123 BC.
 Beyond the internal political conflict, the Roman objective in southern Gaul was to ensure the safety of the trading route between the Iberian Peninsula and Italy, which was threatened by the Ligurian tribes around Massalia.
 Livy's account suggests that Flaccus may have travelled across the Alps (presumably by Mont Genèvre and the Durance valley) rather than by the coast, possibly fighting the Vocontii east of the Rhône Valley before reaching the territory of the Salluvii.
 At any rate, Flaccus' victory was not decisive, and another consul, Gaius Sextius Calvinus, was sent the following year to subdue the local tribes.
 Flaccus became the first to defeat the transalpine Ligurians in war, and returned in 123 BC to Rome and celebrated a triumph.